stormearthandlava/stormearthandlava.github.io/guide/raids/aberrus.md

 <hr>

 # Miscellaneous Tips
-- Recommendations that include {{ site.data.talent.if }} are written with the assumption that you have access to {{ site.data.spell.frs }}, the same applies to {{ site.data.talent.lmt }}, {{ site.data.talent.totemic_recall }} and {{ site.data.talent.call_of_the_elements }}.
+- Recommendations that include {{ site.data.spell.if }} are written with the assumption that you have access to {{ site.data.spell.frs }}, the same applies to {{ site.data.spell.lmt }}, {{ site.data.spell.totemic_recall }} and {{ site.data.spell.call_of_the_elements }}.

 - GCDs spent on healing and utilities are GCDs not spent on damage, but both are necessary to down a raid boss.
 Find the balance to optimize your contributions to your raid team.

 - Time spent in {{ site.data.spell.ghost_wolf }} is time spent not doing damage.
-Practice proactive movement and utilize {{ site.data.talent.spiritwalkers_grace }}, {{ site.data.talent.gust_of_wind }} and instant casts as much as you can for movement heavy encounters.
+Practice proactive movement and utilize {{ site.data.spell.spiritwalkers_grace }}, {{ site.data.spell.gust_of_wind }} and instant casts as much as you can for movement heavy encounters.

-- Planning and using {{ site.data.talent.ee }} on a particular phase can alleviate the difficulty of whole parts of a fight.
-It will increase your maximum health by an additional 15 % and can give you {{ site.data.talent.primordial_bond }} for the whole duration.
-Be careful and remember that it could interfere with your Primal Fire/Storm Elemental usage when {{ site.data.talent.pe }} is talented.
+- Planning and using {{ site.data.spell.ee }} on a particular phase can alleviate the difficulty of whole parts of a fight.
+It will increase your maximum health by an additional 15 % and can give you {{ site.data.spell.primordial_bond }} for the whole duration.
+Be careful and remember that it could interfere with your Primal Fire/Storm Elemental usage when {{ site.data.spell.pe }} is talented.

-- Recall that {{ site.data.externals.stampeding_roar }} is now more potent than {{ site.data.talent.wind_rush_totem }}.
+- Recall that {{ site.data.externals.stampeding_roar }} is now more potent than {{ site.data.spell.wind_rush_totem }}.
 Depending on your raid comp, it may be better to spend that talent point somewhere else.

 - Remember to buy {{ site.data.externals.gateway_control_shard }} in Valdrakken.
 It will allow you to use {{ site.data.externals.demonic_gateway }} easily.